Scrapbook Blog

 Raynald of Châtillon must have made some impression upon Constance of Antioch - perhaps the lady was taken by the brash young chancer - there would have been an obvious element of danger about the young man.
 It is also possible that the young noble lady of Antioch was manipulated in some way for she was used as a commodity of power from a young age.
 Her mother, Alice of Antioch, had tried to marry her to a Muslim Prince to gain control over Antioch as a regent.
 This was when Constance was an infant.
 Alice of Antioch was banished for this deed, and when she was allowed to return, she tried to broker a marriage alliance with for herself with a Christian Crusader called Raymond of Poitiers.
 Through this marriage they could both rule Antioch, by her young daughter, as regents.
 Again Alice was foiled by Raymond of Poitiers for he married her 9 year old daughter in secret and Alice was forced into humiliated exile.
 This was in the year of 1136.

-A Knight Crusader could achieve great social standing in the Holy Lands
+A Knight Crusader could achieve great social standing in the Holy Lands It attracted pious and holy men plus ambitious and unscrupulous people too. |

 In the Holy Land, lower ranked individuals could rise in social standing, far easier than in Europe, doing service for the Holy Roman Empire in the Holy Land.
 Here, the new Crusader Kingdom of Jerusalem had been founded in 1099 AD.
 Areas all about the Middle East were being colonised by christian invaders and small vassal kingdoms were being set up in various surrounding cities.
 The Crusader state of Antioch was one such place and now, through devious means, a low rank knight had won control of a small kingdom state within the Crusader Kingdom of Jerusalem.